mrstefangrimm/LnR-Actuator/Instructable/Rev4/instructions.md

 ![LnR2-BaseServoMounted](LnR2-BaseServoMounted.jpg)

 Press the 8 mm long brass sleeves into the printed base component.
 This is best done in a vice.
-The plain sleeves are mounted to the front and the threaded sleeves are mounted to the back side.
+The plain sleeves are mounted to the front and the threaded sleeves are mounted to the rear plane.

 Attach the standard servo motor the the printed base component.
 In order to bring the servo through the opening, you need to  remove its bottom cap and bend the cable down.
 As shown in the picture, the cable of the micro servo has to go through the intended opening first.
 For fastening the servo motor, use supplied screws and brass hulls and the two printed servo fixation blocks.